|

 Initial Consonants Lesson Plan

-- Children will learn to pronounce the correct consonant sound when seeing the letter associated with that sound.
+- Students will learn to pronounce the correct consonant sound when seeing the letter associated with that sound.

-- Children will learn to identify the correct consonant letter when hearing the sound associated with that letter.
+- Students will learn to identify the correct consonant letter when hearing the sound associated with that letter.

-- Sing Your Way Through Phonics Volume 1 CD, Tracks 3 and 4 (Listen to Real Audio or MP3 sample)
+- Sing Your Way Through Phonics Volume 1 CD, Tracks 3 and 4 (Listen to audio sample)

 - Sing Your Way Through Phonics Volume 1 Mini-Charts (pp. 25-32)